UPPMAX/NAISS_Slurm/docs/slurm.md

 All of the parameters that Slurm needs to determine which resources to allocate, under whose account, and for how long, must be given as a series of resource statements of the form ``#SBATCH -<option> <value>`` or ``#SBATCH --<key-words>=<value>`` (note: `<` and `>` are not typically used in real arguments; they are just used here to indicate placeholder text).

 Depending on centre, for most compute nodes, unless otherwise specified, a batch script will run on 1 core of 1 node by default.
 However, at some centres it is required to always give the number of cores or nodes, so you should make it a habit to include it.

+!!! note "Time/walltime"

+    - the job **will** terminate when the time runs out, whether it has finished or not
+    - you will only be "charged" for the consumed time
+    - asking for more time than needed will generally make the job take longer to start
+    - short jobs can start quicker (backfill)
+    - if you have no idea how long your job takes, ask for "long" time
+    - Conclusion: Ask for "a bit" more time than needed, but not too much

 !!! note